-Recall from previous blogs that the Arians were Sabbath keepers.
+Recall from previous blogs that the Arians had Sabbath-keeping tendencies.
 They eventually conquered and ruled the Western Roman Empire.
 In 476 AD, Odoacer king of the Heruli ruled Italy.
 In the 490s AD, the Ostrogoths conquered the Heruli.
 Not long after this, the Eastern Roman Empire under Justinian conquered the Ostrogoths.

-In the 580s AD, the Arian Lombards overran Italy and began to rule most of the country.
-During this time, we have some writings of Catholic clergy who lived in this region.
+In the 580s AD, the Arian Lombards overran Italy and began to rule most of the inner part of the country.
+There were remnants of Arian Christians in France and even Spain.
+During this time, we have some writings of Catholic clergy who lived in the region.

 Around 575 AD, Gregory of Tours [modern day France] tells us, “The day of the Lord’s resurrection is the first, not the seventh as many think” (History of the Franks, 1:22 [others list it as 1:23]).